myabc/osc-ruby-example/GUIDE.md

 ### 2d.
 Handling parameters

-Before we go to Step 3, we'll quickly see how parameters work.
+We'll quickly see how parameters work.

 1. Add a new 'route' in `app.rb`: